phaustin/a301_students_eoas/notebooks/assignments/assign5_handin.md

 There are two questions below with cells to place your code and comments.
 Before you do that, you'll need to run the {ref}`week10:write_geotiff` notebook to download your windowed landsat scenes into a folder.

+(Hand in the Marshall-Palmer question in a separate notebook)

 ```{code-cell} ipython3
 import numpy
 from pathlib  import Path